Tips for solutions architects to keep skills sharp

 Learning on the go has become an essential way I increase my knowledge and consume training.
 I subscribe to AWS Online Tech Talks and Now Go Build with Werner Vogels, among others, and get notified when a new session is available.
 Sessions from AWS re:Invent and AWS Summit are available on YouTube on demand for easy reference.
 I find these invaluable when learning a new skill or understanding a new topic.

 Reach out, build connections, and form a network around the topics for which you want to stay current.
 Basically, learn from others’ successes and failures in their journey.
 Attending meetups is a great way to meet new professional connections and hear their stories.
 You may want to share your story, too.
 Presenting at meetups can help you solidify your learnings and solicit feedback about your points of view.
 Find relevant groups on meetup.com and start attending virtually.
-For those located in Melbourne, two of the most popular groups I have attended are AWS Melbourne Meetup and Melbourne Cloud Computing Meetup.
+For those located in Melbourne, one of the most popular groups I have attended is the Melbourne Cloud Computing Meetup.

 Based on your interests, you may gravitate towards an area of specialization, such as artificial intelligence, big data, or robotics.
 Sharpen your skills in your chosen field, go deeper in your knowledge, and become a member of a specialist team.
 AWS offers a number of resources to help you cultivate expertise in your area of specialization, including specialized blogs, ebooks, and case studies.